 Partnerships and introductions around content development , campus apps , the development of digital learning spaces and associated innovative thinking for relevant Colleges and training providers. ( range of providers and clients )

 Workshops for senior management teams - trying to find routes ahead for service delivery and for staff development in an increasingly on-line and cloud based world of learning.( Colleges, training providers and in company sessions) I'd like to do more of these.
 There are far too few open practitioners in Scottish Further Education and it is a poor reflection of the innovation and great teaching practice that I know exists.

-It's been a fun 18 months and if you need to drive real change in your organisation along with your staff ( driven with them not at them) and or have an interesting project that is around collaborating and improving the lot of learners in Scotland, UK or internationally and you are positive and fun to work with - I'm always on the look out for my next gig.
+It's been a fun 18 months and if you need to drive real change in your organisation along with your staff ( driven with them not at them or over them ) and or have an interesting project that is around collaborating and improving the lot of learners in Scotland, UK or internationally and above all you are positive and fun to work with - I'm always on the look out for my next gig.